scrapy/scrapy/docs/topics/shell.rst

 Those objects are:

- * ``spider`` - the Spider which is known to handle the URL, or a :class:`~scrapy.spider.BaseSpider` object if there is no spider is found for the current URL
+ * ``spider`` - the Spider which is known to handle the URL, or a :class:`~scrapy.spider.BaseSpider` object if there is no spider found for the current URL

  * ``request`` - a :class:`~scrapy.http.Request` object of the last fetched page.
-You can modify this request using :meth:`~scrapy.http.Request.replace` fetch a new request (without leaving the shell) using the ``fetch`` shortcut.
+You can modify this request using :meth:`~scrapy.http.Request.replace` or fetch a new request (without leaving the shell) using the ``fetch`` shortcut.